Push WordPress and Ghost Themes to Digitalocean with Bash Script

 Theme name: in my case is aspire

-The script also does a zip file and ignore some folder and files, for example, it ignores the git node_modules directories, you may want to edit this line to your needs.
+The script also does a zip file and ignore some folder and files, for example, it ignores the git node_modules directories, you may want to edit this line for your needs.

 Next, you need to give a permission to the file aspire.sh, and then execute the file in the command line.